-Two types of student organizations operate at Midwestern: official organizations established by the faculty and administration, and student volunteer organizations which are established around a particular student interest or geographical area.
+Student Organizations.
+Two types of student organizations can be created at Midwestern: official organizations established by the faculty and administration, and student volunteer organizations which are established around a particular student interest.

-Student Volunteer Organizations
+Student Volunteer Organizations.
 All student volunteer organizations should contribute in a positive and practical way to the intellectual, spiritual, and professional interests of students.
-Students interested in forming a new organization are required to observe the following guidelines:
+Students interested in forming a new organization are required to have the support of a faculty sponsor.
+The office of Campus Culture & Events can assist in starting new groups.